When you think of an angry customer, your mind may go to extremes: someone who’s red-faced and loud, shouting, and flipping tables.

 By responding to the customer and requesting a direct message, businesses are showing the social media sphere that they’re present and that they want to listen.

 Keeping an eye on social media channels is an important part of dealing with angry customers in today’s world.
-RingCentral Contact Center helps you monitor social media, contact customers, and manage interactions, all within one omnichannel platform:
+Use a tool that helps you monitor social media, contact customers, and manage interactions—ideally all in one omnichannel platform.
+This makes it easier for you to manage multiple conversations across different channels.
+For example, here’s how it looks in RingCentral’s Engage Digital platform:

 A real-life example: how Sony Pictures took fans’ anger and turned it into approval